 This colourful unicorn pancake might look tricky to make, but it’s actually really easy – all you need is a Tefal pancake pan, which has a clever stencil illustration featured on the base!
 The pan also comes with a squeezy bottle with a precision tip, so you can carefully follow the pattern as your pour out your batter to cook.
+Watch the video below to see how it’s done.

 To keep things simple, you could make this with plain batter and decorate with any colourful toppings you have to hand, like jam and sprinkles.
 But, to really make this magical design stand out, get hold of some food dyes to add extra definition to the unicorn mane and horn.
 We’ve also decorated ours with edible gold spray, and unicorn frosting (of course!).
 This gorgeous unicorn almost looks too good to eat…